NavaraCloudServices/github-copilot/exercisefiles/Exercises_developer.md

   - Get the list of files in the current directory
   - Return the list of files

-  >GitHub Copilot can also help with these kind of commands locally.
-The feature is called GitHub Copilot in the CLI.
-You can learn more information about this feature [here](https://docs.github.com/en/copilot/github-copilot-in-the-cli/about-github-copilot-in-the-cli).

 ### Exercise 4: Refactoring and optimizing

 > In this exercise we will use GitHub Copilot to refactor existing code.